Compliance & auditing

 In 2013, our facilities were associated with 12 warnings from regulatory authorities relating to environmental permits, with one resulting in a fine of $6,600.

 (Successful legal action taken in a civil court against AstraZeneca)

 (Any formal enforcement proceedings by a regulator that requires the Company to do, or not do, something)

 (Written communication from a regulator, stating that the Company may be out of compliance with an applicable requirement)

 We occasionally receive complaints from members of the public in relation to our operations.
 Each one is investigated and, where possible, issues are resolved.
-In 2012 one complaint was received relating to excessive noise.
+No complaints were received in 2013.

 Go back to...

 Read about how we identify, prioritise & manage the issues relating to our business that affect our stakeholders.Read more